JulienReveillon/openfoam-training/README.md

 # openfoam-training
-Cases I develop during my face to face or / and online trainings
+Tools, code, cases I develop for my OpenFoam training with students or professionals

+## cases

+## codes

+## postprocessing

+jrOFapplications.py : contains some function to accelerate the postprocessing development (mostly functions to read fields or postprocessing files)